kubeshop/botkube/design/2022-06-20-cfg-via-crds.md

 Defining configuration via CRD allows:

-- Easy extensibility - new automation that watches for updates on the new object.
+- Easy extensibility - new executor/notificator can be dynamically created, and it will be automatically picked by controller.
   - Currently, two big YAML file, requires BotKube restart, extensions need to be built-in.
 - Showing status of a given extension - if it's up and running or there were some errors.
   - Now we can check that only in BotKube logs.
-- Providing metadata information about given extension.
+- Providing metadata information about given extension (icon, display name, docs url etc.).
 Will be useful for discoverability.
   - Currently, not available.
 - Configuration that will be cluster-wide and namespace-scoped.
   - Currently, it's possible but not in a native K8s way.